themarkness/markalexanderwilliams/posts/2017-01-18-asking-questions.md

 ---

-title:  "Asking Questions"
+title: Asking Questions
 date:  2017-01-18
-desc: "Asking Questions"
-keywords: ""
-categories: [MA]
+author: Mark Williams
+summary: Asking Questions
-tags: []
+tags:
-icon: fa-graduation-cap
+  - MA
 ---
 For the second phases of the study, the data collection method I am using is a semi structured interview/focus group.
 This is what Wilson (2006) calls "free format" conducted like "natural conversations".